26.5.17

 To view Bike Ride Ink Drawings

-in a slide show click on any photo to start.
+In a slideshow, click on any photo to start.

 Vancouver Bike Ride: British Columbia Sugar Refining Ltd. Ink on Bristol Paper by Minaz Jantz